SaaS Solution Terms & Conditions

 - 4.2 Access.
 Customer data privacy and security is Commvault’s priority.
 At times, Commvault may be required to access or disclose Customer Data: (i) to provision the SaaS Solution to Customer pursuant to these Terms; (ii) to respond to a validly issued subpoena, an investigative demand or warrant; (iii) to investigate or prevent security threats, fraud, or other illegal, malicious, or inappropriate activity; (iv) to enforce or protect Commvault’s rights and properties or those of its affiliates or subsidiaries; or (v) with the informed consent of the data subject.
 In the event Commvault is required to access Customer Data, Commvault shall not disclose Customer Data to third parties without Customer’s consent or instruction, unless prohibited by law.

-- 6. Customer Acknowledgments.
-Customer agrees: (i) Customer and its Authorized Users will keep Access Credentials confidential, and Customer remains responsible for the acts and omissions of its Authorized Users and any activity that occurs under its Customer Account(s) using the Access Credentials; (ii) Customer will use the most current version of the SaaS Solution at all times, unless otherwise agreed in writing; (iii) Customer is responsible for the security of its Customer Data if Customer disables any encryption or other security feature within the SaaS Solution; and (iv) Customer is responsible for maintaining its own internet and data connections, and components of the SaaS Solution that are accessed or used through internet connections and may be subject to Customers’ internet service providers fees and downtime.
+6. Customer Acknowledgments.
+Customer agrees: (i) Customer is solely responsible for data retention policies and any other policy settings, schedules, and configurable parameters applied to Customer Data, including implementing its own specific retention policies, (ii) Customer and its Authorized Users will keep Access Credentials confidential, and Customer remains responsible for the acts and omissions of its Authorized Users and any activity that occurs under its Customer Account(s) using the Access Credentials; (iii) Customer will use the most current version of the SaaS Solution at all times, unless otherwise agreed in writing; (iv) Customer is responsible for the security of its Customer Data if Customer disables any encryption or other security feature within the SaaS Solution; and (v) Customer is responsible for maintaining its own internet and data connections, and components of the SaaS Solution that are accessed or used through internet connections and may be subject to Customers’ internet service providers fees and downtime.
 Customer acknowledges Customer Data may not be available if: (i) Customer’s initial backup and replication is not properly completed by Customer; (ii) Customer deletes Customer Data and does not restore it after deletion pursuant to Customer’s data retention policies; (iii) Customer selects incorrect or inappropriate retention policies within the SaaS Solution; (iv) Customer’s IT environment is unable to secure a connection with Commvault’s servers or network; or (v) Customer fails to follow Commvault’s technical requirements and the Documentation for utilizing the SaaS Solution, including installing updates, or failing to periodically test Customer’s backups and restores, or ensure that Customer Data is protected and not otherwise corrupted.

 © 1997-2022 Commvault Systems, Inc. All rights reserved.